Sustainability Pages

 - respect for human rights throughout the supply chain (in particular the avoidance of suppliers who violate the human rights of their employees or their wider community);

-- the inclusion of energy efficiency considerations as a key element of our procurement, refurbishment and construction plans.
+- the inclusion of energy efficiency considerations as a key element of the procurement, refurbishment and construction plans.

 Number of suppliers and value of services purchased by geographical area